wyz2368/depgraph/README.md

 * this will fail if cmake is not installed. in that case, do:
     * brew install cmake # if on Mac, with Homebrew

-To check installation of my fork:
+To check installation of my fork of OpenAI Gym:

 ```
 python3